gatortarheel/PollyFallbackWeatherService/WeatherService/README.md

         }
 ```

-- Beta breaks if the locationId is **10**.
+- Beta fails if the locationId is **10**.

-- Gamma breaks if the locationId is **15**.
+- Gamma fails if the locationId is **15**.

  ---

  ## Weather Service
-This is the consumer that needs to respond and fail gracefully.
+This is the consumer that needs to track which endpoint is operational and if all else fails, fail gracefully.

- ### Startup
+ ### Startup.cs
- Add the required features to make this work.
+ Set up logging, caching, Polly, and the three endpoints.

  - Add logging
  ```CSharp